rmccrear/level-4-course-content/README.md

 - Creating Mongoose schemas
 - Defining and using models
 - CRUD operations with Mongoose
+- Finding information in the Mongoose documentation

-### Day 3: Advanced Mongoose Queries
+### Day 3: Advanced Mongoose Queries and Authentication

 - Querying documents
 - Updating and deleting documents
 - Using Mongoose middleware and virtuals
+- Introduction to user authentication with password hashing

-### Day 4: Relationships and Data Modeling
+### Day 4: Maintaining Sessions and Role-Based Access Control (RBAC)

-- One-to-one, one-to-many, and many-to-many relationships
-- Population in Mongoose
-- Data validation and constraints
+- Protecting routes with middleware
+- Implementing role-based access control
+- Managing sessions with JWT tokens

 ### Day 5: Review and Practice